Interlock Architectures — Pt. 1: What do those categories really mean?

 Figure 1 — Basic Stop/Start Circuit

 Typically, the components used in these circuits were specified to meet the circuit conditions, but not more.
-Controls manufacturers brought out over-dimensioned versions, such as Allen-Bradley’s Bulletin 700-PK contactor which had 20 A rated contacts instead of the standard Bulletin 700’s 10 A contacts.
+Control manufacturers brought out over-dimensioned versions, such as Allen-Bradley’s Bulletin 700-PK contactor, which had 20 A rated contacts instead of the standard Bulletin 700’s 10 A contacts.

 When interlocked guards began to show up, they were integrated into the original MCR circuit by adding a basic control relay (CR1 in Fig. 2) whose coil was controlled by the interlock switch(es) (LS1 in Fig. 2), and whose output contacts were in series with the coil circuit of the MCR contactor.
 Opening the guard interlock would open the MCR coil circuit and drop power to the machine controls.
 Very simple.